How did the Greeks win the Battle of Marathon?

 Darius ordered the coastal cities of Asia Minor to provide 200 ships to help transport his invasion force, which numbered around 25,000, to Greece.

-The Persian invasion force was commanded by Datis and Artaphernes.
-Accompanying them was the former tyrant of Athens, Hippias, who hoped to be appointed as Persia's ruler over Athens following the assumed victory.
+Accompanying them as a military adviser was the former tyrant of Athens, Hippias, who hoped to be appointed as Persia's ruler over Athens following the assumed victory.

-The Persian fleet island-hopped across the Aegean Sea, stopping at the islands of Samos, Naxos, and Delos.
+Once assembled, the Persian fleet island-hopped across the Aegean Sea, stopping at the islands of Samos, Naxos, and Delos, and secured their support for their invasion.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.